Holy Spirit (Christian denominational variations): Pentecostalism

 and that tongues are one of several spiritual manifestations of the presence of the Holy Spirit in an individual believer's life.

+There are significant differences in belief between Pentecostalism and the rest of Protestantism.

 Restoration Movement and Churches of Christ

 During the late 19th century, the prevailing view in the Restoration Movement was that the Holy Spirit currently acts only through the influence of inspired scripture.
 This rationalist view was associated with Alexander Campbell, who was "greatly affected by what he viewed as the excesses of the emotional camp meetings and revivals of his day."
 He believed that the Spirit draws people towards salvation, but understood the Spirit to do this "in the same way any person moves another—by persuasion with words and ideas."
 This view came to prevail over that of Barton W. Stone, who believed the Spirit had a more direct role in the life of the Christian.
 Since the mid-late 20th century, many among the Churches of Christ have moved away from this "word-only" theory of the operation of the Holy Spirit.
 As one student of the movement puts it, "[f]or better or worse, those who champion the so-called word-only theory no longer have a hold on the minds of the constituency of Churches of Christ.
 Though relatively few have adopted outright charismatic and third wave views and remained in the body, apparently the spiritual waves have begun to erode that rational rock."